Nonna Flora's Pasta Genovese

 by Ann Minard

 La Genovese is a bit of a mystery because it does not come from Genoa but from Naples and some even say that this is one of Naples best kept secrets!
 Pasta Genovese is in fact one of the highest praised dishes to come out of the Neapolitan housewife's kitchen and this recipe in particular is worthy of my praise because it comes out of my Nonna's kitchen!
+1 roast pork or beef lean and with most fat removed, about 2 or 3 pounds (This is the funny part: My Mom swears it to be a pork butt with most fat removed but my Dad swears it to be a lean beef roast, I have tried both and each work equally well)

 Every time I make this dish I can picture My Nonna Flora showing my Mother how to cook her son's favorite meal in her tiny kitchen on a cast iron two burner cook top in Naples, Italy.
 I feel honored to have this very special recipe from my sweet Nonna Flora who is now in her late 90's still living in Naples and whom I have only met in person twice.